mbutsk/open-drpc/README.md

 The mod name is the name of the mod folder.

-Add the mods you have installed to the `mods` list in `~/.config/open-drpc.json` to enable them.
+Add the mods you have installed to the `mods` list in config to enable them.

 ### Mod creation